Joroze/C-Fun/README.md

-# C-Fun
+# Procedural/OOP Fun
-This repository is used to archive some little C++ related programs that I have created in the past
+This repository is used to archive some procedural/object-oriented programming related programs that I have created in the past.